rentruewang/mind/games/starcraft.md

 Pre planned deviates you farther (deep planning), and on the fly relies more on quick compute / cache, more middle of the road, but has more flexibility in execution.

 Game sense = on the fly deduction and requires you to be fast

+Good planner = good at planning in game states, this is not equal to players with big range, who play with more varied game states but may be less precise.